MediLedger/saleable-returns/overview/README.md

 [MediLedger](https://www.mediledger.com/) is an initiative to create a blockchain-based supply chain solution for the pharmaceutical industry and establish an interoperable platform for the 2023 milestone of [DSCSA](https://www.fda.gov/Drugs/DrugSafety/DrugIntegrityandSupplyChainSecurity/DrugSupplyChainSecurityAct/).
 The current phase involves developing a blockchain-based solution that enables saleable returns under the 2019 milestone for DSCSA regulation.
 This document outlines the technical architecture utilized in MediLedger.

+Additionally, in accordance with HDA guidelines, MediLedger is an open VRS (Verification Router Service).
+This document also describes the technical architecture that enables MediLedger to interoperate with other VRSs.

 ## Introduction

 The US pharmaceutical supply chain includes manufacturers, repackagers, distributors and dispensers (hospital, pharmacy etc.).
 In some cases the dispenser receives the wrong drug, has too much inventory, or has product which cannot be sold, so they send it back to the distributor.